Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The muscle lifting the scapula (m.
-Levator scapulae) begins with tendon bundles on the posterior tubercles of the transverse processes of the upper three or four cervical vertebrae (between the attachment of the middle staircase in the front and the neck muscle in the back).
-Going down, the muscle is attached to the medial edge of the scapula, between its upper corner and the awn.
-In its upper third, it is covered by the sternocleidomastoid muscle, and in the lower third by a trapezius muscle.
-Anterior to the muscle that lifts the scapula, pass the nerve to the rhomboid muscle and the deep branch of the transverse artery of the neck.
+The muscle that raises the scapula (m. levator scapulae) begins with tendinous bundles on the posterior tubercles of the transverse processes of the upper three or four cervical vertebrae (between the attachment sites of the middle scalene muscle - in front and the splenius muscle of the neck - behind).
+Directing downwards, the muscle is attached to the medial edge of the scapula, between its upper angle and spine.
+In its upper third, it is covered by the sternocleidomastoid muscle, and in its lower third - by the trapezius muscle.
+Anterior to the muscle that raises the scapula, there is a nerve to the rhomboid muscle and a deep branch of the transverse artery of the neck.

 Innervation